Best Drum Dampeners

 The ideal drum dampening gel needs to be able to stay on the drum head where I want it to, and continue to stick through the entire drumming session.

 SlapKaltz is the new kid on the block.
-They dominated this highly competitive category because of the following reasons:
+In my opinion, they’re dominating this highly competitive category for the following reasons:

 - comes in different sizes that give you more options when dampening,